frconor-ebook/meditations/_posts/2025-02-25-anchored-in-hope.md

 in December.
 In February, she developed leukemia.
 She died in July.

 Both her parents were doctors.
 There came a moment when she was in the intensive care.
-She was on a heart monitor, intubated, drips, tubes everywhere, and the moment came for the doctors to tell the parents that the moment had come to turn off the respirator.
+She was on a heart monitor, intubated, on a drip, tubes everywhere, and the moment came for the doctors to tell the parents that the moment had come to turn off the respirator.